DA-MUSIC: Data-Driven DoA Estimation via Deep Augmented MUSIC Algorithm: Conclusions

 \section{Conclusions}

 We presented a hybrid \ac{mb}/\ac{dd} implementation of the \ac{music} algorithm for \ac{doa} estimation.
-The proposed deep augmented \ac{music} was shown to mitigate some of the limitations and drawbacks of the classic method.
-Additionally, deep augmented \ac{music} is adaptable to various scenarios and robust towards severe mismatches in the array geometry.
-The proposed hybrid \ac{mb}/\ac{dd} approach provides a viable alternative in both low and high snapshot domains, and shows a remarkable resolution capability compared to both \ac{mb} and \ac{dd} benchmarks.
+The proposed \ac{damusic} was shown to mitigate some of the limitations and drawbacks of the classic method. \ac{damusic} is operable with an unknown number of sources and with broadband signals while being adaptable to various scenarios and robust towards severe mismatches in the array geometry.
+The proposed hybrid \ac{mb}/\ac{dd} approach provides a viable alternative in both low and high snapshot domains and shows a remarkable resolution capability compared to both \ac{mb} and \ac{dd} benchmarks in various settings.